lyaralyan/lyaralyan/README.md

-# Hi, I'm Levon Yaralyan 👋 exactly
+# Hi, I'm Levon Yaralyan 👋

 I am a passionate developer with over **4 years** of experience in web and mobile development, specializing in React Native, React, and other modern technologies.
 I enjoy building efficient, scalable applications and continuously learning to stay at the forefront of the industry.